-Interaction Designer, currently based in San Francisco.
+Hello, I'm Nathalia—an Interaction Designer, based in San Francisco.

-Growing up between cultures, I had to learn how to connect nonidentical dots and find harmony in differences.
 During my stint as a Graphic Designer, I found myself in roles that required me to collaborate with others who have different backgrounds than me (Architects, Marketers, Mechanical Engineers).
 Those experiences were inspiring because I learned from them daily.
 It has also taught me to articulate my thoughts succinctly and listen to understand what's important to them.

 I'm currently enrolled in the Interaction Design BFA program at the California College of the Arts (Graduating Spring 2020) and minoring in Writing and Literature.